Arc de Berà

 Its name derives from the count Berà.
 It is a triumphal arch with a single opening consisting of a central body on a podium, decorated with fluted pilasters crowned by Corinthian capitals.
 The upper part of the construction is an entablature made up of architrave, frieze and cornice.
 The stone used is probably from a local quarry.

-The monument was built as a result of the will of Lucius Licinius Sura and it was erected in the reign of Augustus, around 13 BCE.
-The surviving inscription reads: “Ex testamento L(uci) Licini L(uci) f(ilii) Serg (ia tribu) Surae consa[...]”.
+The monument was erected in the reign of Augustus, around 13 BC.
+It was later restored at the beginning of the 2nd century AD pursuant to terms of the will of Lucius Licinius Sura, as reflected in a surviving inscription on the entablature that reads: “Ex testamento L(uci) Licini L(uci) f(ilii) Serg (ia tribu) Surae consa[...]”.
 It is thought it was dedicated to Augustus or to his genius, and that it marked the limit of the district of Tarraco.